 Dr. Ramos is an experienced educator who has been working closely with culturally and linguistically diverse learners and their families for more than 25 years.
 She began her teaching career in Pittsburgh Public Schools were she taught Spanish in grades 6-8 for 10 years and ESOL in grades 9-12 for 10 years.
 She also served as an Instructional Team Leader, a Clinical Resident Instructor, and a K-12 ESL Curriculum Coach.

-Recently, Dr. Ramos was selected as an Open GATE Faculty Fellow via Mason's Center for International Education (CIE).
-She will be traveling to Oslo, Norway in October 2017 to collaborate with teacher education faculty at the CIE's partner university, Oslo and Akershus University College (HiOA), on research around internationalizing teacher education.
+In spring 2017, Dr. Ramos was selected as an Open GATE Faculty Fellow via Mason's Center for International Education (CIE).
+She traveled to Oslo, Norway in October 2017 to collaborate with teacher education faculty at the CIE's partner university, Oslo and Akershus University College (HiOA), on research around internationalizing teacher education.
 Dr. Ramos shared the results of this collaboration at CIE in December and will make a presentation at NAFSA (association of international educators) in Philadelphia in May 2018.

 Dr. Ramos is interested in building teachers’ capacity to design instruction that is rigorous, interactive, and student-centered, affording English learners consistent opportunities to use language in action to learn grade-level content concepts and develop academic language and literacy practices in tandem.
 Her research interests include investigating teachers’ use of genre pedagogy to support ELs’ learning of content and language across disciplinary areas.
 Additionally, she seeks to contribute to the current knowledge base around enhancing future and current educators’ global competence and international mindedness in order to create equitable teaching and learning environments for PK-12 ELs.
 Dr. Ramos has presented her work at international, national, state, and local conferences including TESOL, ACTFL, CARLA, and NABE as well as VAC-TE.